elasticio/postgresql-component/README.md

 Following acitons are inside:
  * SELECT - same as above but as an action
  * INSERT/UPDATE/DELETE - this action executes the SQL query that returns no data, for example insert, delete or update.
 After query is executed original message will be pushed to the next component.
- * INSERT bulk - this action executes the bulk INSERT SQL query that returns no data.
-After query is executed original message will be pushed to the next component.
+ * INSERT Bulk - this action executes the bulk INSERT SQL query and returns execution result.
- * General Sql Query - **Expert mode.** this action executes the SQL query or SQL script with prepared statements and returns an array of results of execution each query.
+ * SQL Injection - **Expert mode.** this action executes the SQL query or SQL script without prepared statements and returns an array of results of execution each query.
- * Execute Sql Injection - **Expert mode.** this action executes the SQL query or SQL script without prepared statements and returns an array of results of execution each query.
+ * SQL Query - **Expert mode.** this action executes the SQL query or SQL script with prepared statements and returns an array of results of execution each query.
  JSONana expression can be used as a source of SQL query.

 ## Authentication